“I have two children and, like every parent and the many teachers I meet locally, I think every child has a right to the best possible education”

 One size doesn’t fit all when it comes to children getting the best possible education.

 The national curriculum should be scrapped in favour of a much looser framework that allows learners and teachers to develop curriculum content to suit children’s needs and interests.

 One that isn't obsessed with unnecessary testing and exams.

-- working with local parents, staff and trade union members so that Hove Park and Varndean could remain community schools rather than become unaccountable academies
+- I worked with local parents, staff and trade union members so that Hove Park and Varndean could remain community schools rather than become unaccountable academies

-- standing with teachers campaigning for decent pay, pensions and workplace rights
+- I'm standing with teachers campaigning for decent pay, pensions and workplace rights

-- succesfully pushing for every child to recieve Personal, Social, Health & Economic (PSHE) education, Sex & Relationship Education and education on ending violence against women and girls
+- I successfully pushed for every child to recieve Personal, Social, Health & Economic (PSHE) education, Sex & Relationship Education and education on ending violence against women and girls